uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_summary.rst

    * - | :cpp:func:`MFXVideoVPP_Init`
        | :cpp:func:`MFXVideoVPP_Close`
        | :cpp:func:`MFXVideoVPP_Query`
-       | :cpp:func:`MFXVideoVPP_RunFrameVPPAsync`
+       | :cpp:func:`MFXVideoVPP_RunFrameVPPAsync` or :cpp:func:`MFXVideoVPP_ProcessFrameAsync`
      - Required functions if the implementation implements any VPP filter.

 .. note:: Mandatory functions must not return the
           :cpp:enumerator:`MFX_ERR_NOT_IMPLEMENTED` status.

-If at least one of encoder or decoder or VPP filter is implemented, :cpp:func:`MFXQueryImplsDescription` function must return valid :cpp:struct:`mfxImplDescription` structure instance with mandatory capabilities of the implementation including decoder, encoder, or VPP capabilities information.
+If at least one of the encoder, decoder, or VPP filter functions is implemented, the :cpp:func:`MFXQueryImplsDescription` function must return a valid :cpp:struct:`mfxImplDescription` structure instance with mandatory capabilities of the implementation, including decoder, encoder, or VPP capabilities information.

 Any other functions or extension buffers are optional for the implementation.